-- 20. On information and belief, Defendant is a for-profit organization with revenues of approximately twenty-five million U.S.D. per year.
-Moreover, Defendant, its employees and/or agents utilize the Accused Instrumentalities in the building of websites for Defendant's customers, leading to direct or indirect revenues and profit.
-As one example of indirect profit, entities such as Defendant will frequently offer website building services at reduced pricing as an inducement to attract customers, who then purchase additional products or services.
-On information and belief, without the availability of infringing tools such as the Accused Instrumentalities, Defendant would be at a disadvantage in the marketplace and would generate less revenue overall. - 21.
-In particular, claim 1 of the '397 patent generally recites a method enabling production of websites on and for computers with browsers and virtual machines, by presenting, through a browser, a selectable settings menu describing elements, such setting(s) corresponding to commands to the virtual machine; generating a display in accordance with selected settings; storing information regarding selected settings in a database; generating a website at least in part by retrieving said information; and building web page(s) to generate said website and a run time file, where the run time file uses the stored information to generate virtual machine commands for the display of at least a portion of web page(s). - 22.
-The Accused Instrumentalities infringe claim 1 of the '397 patent through a combination of features which collectively practice each limitation of claim 1.
-By way of example, modern internet browsers such as Microsoft Internet Explorer, Mozilla's Firefox,
+22. On information and belief, Defendant is a for-profit organization with revenues of approximately \$487 million U.S.D. per year.
+Moreover, Defendant, its employees and/or agents utilize the Accused Instrumentalities in the building and/or hosting of websites for Defendant's customers, leading to direct or indirect revenues and profit.
+As one example of indirect profit, entities such as Defendant will frequently offer website building and/or hosting services at reduced pricing as an inducement to attract customers, who then purchase additional products or services.
+On information and belief, without the availability of infringing tools such as the Accused Instrumentalities, Defendant would be at a disadvantage in the marketplace and would generate less revenue overall.

+23. In particular, claim 1 of the '397 patent generally recites a method enabling production of websites on and for computers with browsers and virtual machines, by presenting, through a browser, a selectable settings menu describing elements, such setting(s) corresponding to commands to the virtual machine; generating a display in accordance with selected settings; storing information regarding selected settings in a database; generating a website at least in part by retrieving said information; and building web page(s) to generate said website and a run time file, where the run time file uses the stored information to generate virtual machine commands for the display of at least a portion of web page(s).